Passport to English Logo

 4. The book is on the table.

-6. Twenty two people are in the class.
+6. Twenty two students are in the class.

 Write the question.
-The underlined information is the information that is going to be replaced by the question word (What, Where, etc.).
+The underlined information is the information that will be replaced with the question word (What, Where, etc.)

 examples